 Social media is just an online extension of our offline, social behavior.
-When something interesting happens you may tell a story about it later that night at the bar.
-You may also tell that story at lunch the next day and again that weekend at a party.
+When something interesting happens you may tell a story about it at work.
+You may also tell that story at lunch the next day, at a bar and again that weekend at a party.
 Only a jerk would call you out and say “hey you told that story at the bar the other day!”
-Sure, some people may of been at both the bar and the party and if so… who cares.
+Sure, some people may of been at both the coffee shop and the party and if so… who cares.
 Not everybody was there.
-If you’ve heard it already, just shut up.
-If you’ve read it already on another social network, just keep scrolling.
+If you’ve heard it already, realize that not everyone else has.
+Same thing goes for social media – if you’ve read it already on another social network, just keep scrolling.

 Now some claim different networks have different audiences and therefore deserve different content.
+There is certainly truth to that.
 Your friends or followers on certain networks may be weighted toward certain demographics.
-For example, my Twitter is certainly more industry based whereas Facebook is more personal and Google+ is a good mix.
+For example, my Twitter is certainly more industry based whereas Facebook is more personal.
 However I still have personal friends that are only on Twitter and personal friends that are only on Facebook.
 I think it’s fair to say nobody has 100% the exact same connections on multiple networks.
 If you do then you should just pick one and drop the others otherwise what is the point?
-I’m actually hoping Google+ will become that for me, but it requires all my friends joining.
 If someone wants to post something they would like all of their friends to see there is nothing wrong with posting it in a couple different places to make that happen.

-Cross posting only bothers “social media experts” because they are like the guy who is at the bar, the party and lunch.
-They have the online equivalent of a drinking problem so they hear your story every time you tell it.
+Cross posting only bothers “social media experts” because they are like the guy who is at your office, the coffee shop, the bar and the party.
+They hear your story every time you tell it.
 That’s their problem, not yours.